alihassan18/libonomy-documentation/docs/Introduction/high-level-overview.md

 ### Getting started with SDK

-- Learn more about the aphelion protocol
+- Learn more about the Aphelion protocol
 - Learn how to build your own blockchain
 - Learn how to run hybrid chains
 - Learn how to interact with hybrid consensus